Goal of Lab 7:

 Figure 7.2: Jitter measurement

-Also, on the waveform you can see how much spectral noise there is in the signal by how complex the waveform looks (see Figure 7.3).
+On the waveform you can also see how much spectral noise there is in the signal by how complex the waveform looks (see Figure 7.3).

 lots of little jagged peaks = lots of spectral noise in the higher frequencies